Care home visits during coronavirus

-Talking about earlier times you’ve enjoyed together may be a way of keeping the conversation more cheerful.
+Talking about times you’ve enjoyed together may be a way of keeping the conversation more cheerful.
 Speak clearly and louder than usual to be heard through your face covering.

 Don’t be surprised if the person’s dementia has got worse since you last saw them or if they seem low.
 They may improve with ongoing support, and their feelings for you remain, even if they seem hidden.

 Try to be flexible and work with everyone as best you can.
 Before you leave, arrange the next visit.
 This will give you and the person something to focus on and look forward to.

 Can I visit a person out of their care home?

 Care homes should support residents to go out of the home for visits.
 Spending time with friends and family out of their care home is important for many residents.
 Some people will also have visits out, such as to a day centre, included in their care plan.

 Care home residents no longer have to isolate after high-risk visits out of the care home.
 This includes after emergency hospital stays.
 They also do not have to take a coronavirus test after a visit out.